machinat/sociably/website/docs/embedded-webview.md

 4. `nextServerOptions.dev` indicate next.js to start server in dev mode or not.
 We can use `NODE_ENV` environment to decide that.
 5. `nextServerOptions.dir` should point to the Next.js project location from project root.
 You can use `npx create-next-app` to create one.
 6. If you have `next.config.js` settings in your next.js project.
 You have to require it and fill it at `nextServerOptions.conf`.
-7. Provide `Webview.AuthorizerList` with server authorizer providers of each chat platform.
+7. Provide `Webview.AuthenticatorList` with server authenticator providers of each chat platform.

 The webview page should be available at `/` of your server now.
 You can check more webview options [here](pathname:///api/modules/webview.html#webviewconfigs).